-3. THE ARRIVAL PROCESS
+3 THE ARRIVAL PROCESS

 Figure 1 shows, as a function of time of day, the average rate per hour at which calls come out of the VRU.
 These are composite plots for weekday calls in November and December.
 The plots show calls according to the major call types.
-The volume of regular (PS) calls is much greater than that of the other three types; hence those calls are shown on a separate plot.
-[These plots were fit using the root-unroot method described by Brown, Zhang, and Zhao (2001), along with the adaptive free knot spline methodology of Mao and Zhao (2003).
-For a more precise study of these arrival rates, including confidence and prediction intervals, see our Sec.
-6 and also Brown et al. 2001, 2002a,b.]
+The volume of Regular (PS) calls is much greater than that of the other 3 types; hence those calls are shown on a separate plot.
+(These plots were fit by using the root un-root method described in Brown, Zhang and Zhao (2001), along with the adaptive free knot spline methodology of Mao and Zhao (2003).)
+For a more precise study of these arrival rates, including confidence and prediction intervals.
+See Section 6 and also Brown et. al. (2001, 2002).

-Note the bimodal pattern of PS call-arrival times in Figure 1.
-It is especially interesting that IN calls do not show a similar bimodal pattern and in fact have a peak volume after 10 PM.
-(This peak can be partially explained by the fact that Internet customers are sensitive to telephone rates, which significantly decrease in Israel after 10 PM, and that they also tend to be people who stay late.)
+Note the bimodal pattern of Regular call-arrival times in Figure 1.
+It is especially interesting that Internet service calls (IN) do not show a similar bimodal pattern and, in fact, have a peak in volume after 10pm.
+(This peak can be partially explained by the fact that internet customers are sensitive to telephone rates, which significantly decrease in Israel after 10pm, and that they also tend to be people who stay late.)

-3.1 Arrivals Are Inhomogeneous Poisson
+3.1 Arrivals are inhomogeneous Poisson

-Common call center models and practice assume that the arrival process is Poisson with a rate that remains constant for blocks of time (e.g., half-hours), with a separate queueing model fitted for each block of time.
-A more natural model for capturing changes in the arrival rate is a time-inhomogeneous Poisson process.
+Common call-center models and practice assume that the arrival process is Poisson with a rate that remains constant for blocks of time (e.g. half-hours) with a separate queueing model fitted for each block of time.
+A more natural model for capturing changes in the arrival rate is a time inhomogeneous Poisson process.
 Following common practice, we assume that the arrival rate function can be well approximated as being piecewise constant.

 We now construct a test of the null hypothesis that arrivals of given types of calls form an inhomogeneous Poisson process with piecewise constant rates.
-The first step in constructing our test involves breaking up the duration of a day into relatively short blocks of time, short enough so that the arrival rate does not change significantly within a block.
-For convenience, we used blocks of equal time length, L, although this equality assumption could be relaxed.
-One can then consider the arrivals within a subset of blocks-for example, blocks at the same time on various days or successive blocks on a given day.
+The first step in the construction of our test involves breaking up the duration of a day into relatively short blocks of time, short enough so that the arrival rate does not change significantly within a block.
+For convenience we used blocks of equal time-length, L, though this equality assumption could be relaxed.
+One can then consider the arrivals within a subset of blocks - for example, blocks at the same time on various days or successive blocks on a given day.
 The former case would, for example, test whether the process is homogeneous within blocks for calls arriving within the given time span.

-Let T{ij} denote the jth ordered arrival time in the ith block, i = 1, ..., I. Thus $T{i1} \le \cdots \le T{iJ(i)}$, where J(i) denotes the total number of arrivals in the ith block.
+Let T{ij} denote the j-th ordered arrival time in the i-th block, i = 1, ..., I. Thus $T{i1} \leq ... \leq T{iJ(i)}$, where J(i) denotes the total number of arrivals in the i-th block.
 Then define $T{i0} = 0$ and

-$$R{ij} = (J(i) + 1 - j) \left(-\log\left(\frac{L - T{ij}}{L - T{i,j-1}}\right) \right), \qquad j = 1, \dots, J(i).$$
+$$R{ij} = (J(i) + 1 - j) \left(-\log\left(\frac{L - T{ij}}{L - T{i,j-1}}\right) \right), \quad j = 1, ..., J(i).$$

-Under the formal null hypothesis that the arrival rate is constant within each given time interval, the $\{R{ij}\}$ will be independent standard exponential variables, as we now discuss.
+Under the formal null hypothesis that the arrival rate is constant within each given time interval, the $\{R{ij}\}$ will be independent standard exponential variables as we now discuss.